Post it note with the words,

 Don’t Go It Alone

 Regular (monthly or quarterly) financial reporting is a good way to ensure an uninterrupted bonding pipeline.
 Whenever a bond is required, issuing a timely financial statement will greatly facilitate the process.
-So don’t go it alone ― work with your CPA to give your surety the information it needs.
+So don’t go it alone ― contact us to give your surety the information it needs.